Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to produce, they're trying to put Arabs in there that will.

-Those are all the threads that the desperate so-called mainstream press is following today to try to throw more mud at George Bush, and you're going to hear a whole lot more about it.
+Anyway, so that is, in a nutshell, those are all the threads that the desperate so-called mainstream press is following today to try to throw more mud at George Bush, and you're going to hear a whole lot more about it.

-Now, because none of these are actually working on George Bush, people are hoping that the cumulative impact of negativity, the cumulative impact of all of this mud will be to set a tone, an attitude, an emotion.
+Now, because none of these are actually working on George Bush, people are hoping that the cumulative impact of negativity, the cumulative impact of all of this mud, will be to set a tone, an attitude, an emotion.

 Since all the facts have failed, what's left is the echo of emotion, of anti-Bush.

-But the attitude, the emotion, the leftover, the hangover of bitterness, of anger, of angst on the left, has now produced some concrete results.
+He's been wrong, wrong, So now, because all of those are not wrong, but the attitude is left, the facts are not what they said they were in each of those cases, but the attitude, the emotion, the leftover, the hangover of bitterness, of anger, of angst on the left has now produced some concrete results.

 The craziness on the left is now gone today to a new level, and I want to play some tape on what I mean when we come back.